-STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2013/14 ACTUAL 2013/14 The Council is the 100% shareholder in this company and appoints all of the Wellington Cable Car Limited owns and operates the Cable Car as an The company:maintains the cable cars and associated track, Cable car passenger numbers.
-1,084,400 956,612 directors.
-As at 30 June 2014 , they are council officers Anthony Milford (Chair) and Andy Matthews.
-The Chief Executive is Simon Fleisher.
-On 1 April 2014, the efficient, reliable and safe transport service and a uniquely Wellington tourism asset.
-It also owns and maintains the overhead wiring system for the trolley bus passenger network which services the city. plant, tunnels, bridges and buildings in accordance with best engineering practice, and to meet the certification requirements of the New Zealand Transport All cable car vehicles and associated buildings and equipment are maintained to required safety standards.
-Achieve Achieved external Board of Wellington Cable Car city. manages the cable car passenger service operation markets the cable car identifies options for enhancing the cable car travel and tourism experience specifies and controls the contract for the incrocrtion maintenance Cable car service reliability.
-Greater than 99% 98.6% Limited was disestablished.
-Percentage of residents who have used the cable car in the last 12 months.
-30% 52.6% Percentage of users who rate the standard and operational reliability of the Cable Car as good or very good.
-95% 91%
+Structure Objectives Activities Performance measures Target 2013/14 Actual 2013/14 The Council is the 100% shareholder in this company and appoints all Wellington Cable Car Limited owns and operates the Cable Car The company: Maintains the cable cars and associated track, Cable car passenger numbers • 1,084,400 • 956,612 of the directors.
+As at 30 June 2014, they are council officers Anthony Milford (Chair) and Andy Matthews.
+The as an efficient, reliable and safe transport service and a uniquely Wellington tourism asset.
+It also owns and maintains the overhead plant, tunnels, bridges and buildings in accordance with best engineering practice, and to meet the certification requirements of the New All cable car vehicles and associated buildings and equipment are maintained to required safety standards Achieve Achieved Chief Executive is Simon Fleisher. wiring system for the trolley bus passenger network which services Zealand Transport Agency.
+Cable car service reliability Greater than 99% • 98.6% On 1 April 2014, the external Board of Wellington Cable Car Limited was the city.
+Manages the cable car passenger service operation.
+Percentage of residents who have used the cable car in the last 12 months • 30% • 52.6% disestablished.
+Markets the cable car.
+Identifies options for enhancing the cable car travel and tourism experience.
+Percentage of users who rate the standard and operational reliability of the Cable Car as good or very good • 95% • 91% Specifies and controls the contract for the inspection, maintenance and repair of the trolley bus overhead wiring system.